j39m/katowice/README.md

 ... is a potpourri of projects I cobble together in my spare time.
 They have no coherence, no point, no taste.
 What else could they be for but to stroke my ego?

+## pickle\_sickle
+... is a Python script to replace my constant nervous checking of `du -hs / | sort -h`.
+It will also ignore `/home`, `lost+found`, `/proc` by default so I don't have to do any bash magic.
+This is important because I am not interested in these contents (especially since `/home` is physically on a different hard disk).

 ## peredditor
 ... is a program written in Perl that brings Reddit to your console.
 It relies on a number of external utilities like curl and echo and probably less (pager tbd?).
 R&D is ongoing.